Floyd Mayweather has his distinct view over when a champion gets labeled the undisputed in his weight class.

 “When you talk about undisputed.
 To become undisputed, you have to have three or more belts – not all four.
 Three of four of the organizations,” Mayweather said in the video.

-“When I fought Pacquiao, I had this belt (WBC), this belt (WBA Super), and he had this belt (WBO), so I won these three (to become undisputed).
+“When I fought Pacquiao, I had this belt (WBC), this belt (WBA Super).
+He had this belt (WBO), so I won these three (to become undisputed).
 But these are all four organizations in boxing.”

-Therefore, taking a leaf out of the ‘Money’ man’s book, anyone now holding the WBC, IBF, and WBO straps will be considered undisputed to WBN.
+Therefore, taking a leaf out of the ‘Money’ man’s book, anyone now holding three of the WBC, IBF, WBA, and WBO straps should be considered undisputed.

-Hopefully, once the WBA clean house and begin what they promised to WBN in 2013 – to eradicate the ‘super’ titles, we will once again have four bodies in-play.
+Since the situation blew up, WBA has begun what they promised to WBN in 2013 – to eradicate the ‘super’ titles.